 In 2011, I co-authored the book Scientific Answers to Space Questions.
 In 2016, I composed and edited a handbook on science communications.
 I am writing a book based on my course at ITMO University, aiming to provide a comprehensive resource for aspiring science communicators.

-Over the years, I was affiliated with corporations, startups, media, NGOs, museums, and universities.
-Contact me if you think my experience will be helpful to your organization.
+Over the years, I have been affiliated with corporations, startups, media outlets, NGOs, museums, and universities.
+Contact me if you think my experience will be helpful to your organisation.

 I have given public lectures all over the world, including in India, Bangladesh, Germany, Belarus, Uzbekistan, and Russia.

 I reside in London with my wife, Anastasia.
 Previously, I lived and worked in Vilnius, Seattle, Moscow, and Novosibirsk.
-I’ve visited 43 countries, crossed the Arctic Circle eight times, dined in the Kremlin, sailed the Mediterranean and Adriatic Seas, won a storytelling competition, walked across every Thames bridge in London, kayaked the Sea of Japan, and swum in Siberian rivers at 0 °C. Along the way, I’ve been ordained as a minister, had my wedding officiated by an astronomer, performed in several plays—including the role of Lemuel Gulliver—and been kissed on the cheek by the first woman in space.
+I’ve visited 43 countries, crossed the Arctic Circle eight times, dined in the Kremlin, sailed the Mediterranean and Adriatic Seas, and won a storytelling competition sponsored by Grant’s whisky.
+I’ve walked across every Thames bridge in London in two days, walked the Pilgrims’ Way in nine days, completed most of the Thames Path in two weeks, kayaked the Sea of Japan, and swum in Siberian rivers at 0 °C — and helped clean rivers and lakes along the way.
+I’ve been ordained as a minister, had my wedding officiated by an astronomer, performed in several plays, and been kissed on the cheek by the first woman in space.
 I have also tried, so far unsuccessfully, to prosecute Vladimir Putin for his war crimes.

 I love bees.